 Describes how to install the Permissioning Auth Module and Permissioning DataSource in an existing Caplin Xaqua installation.
-You only need to install these components if your installation of Caplin Trader is earlier than release 1.2.8, as later releases include these permissioning components.
+You do not need to install these components if your Caplin Xaqua client is based on Caplin Trader, because they are included in the Caplin Xaqua software that is installed along with Caplin Trader.

-Caplin Trader: How To Add Permissioning At The Client
+◆ Caplin Trader: How To Add Permissioning At The Client